 - We need to be able to finish features and solve bugs quickly.

-- Our works needs to be as bug free as possible.
+- Our works need to be as bug-free as possible.

 - Our code should be readable and maintainable.
 I would argue here not to over design and to follow the KISS_principle.